Christinaw97/MDS_CMSDAS/_episodes/02-LLP_intro.md

 ## Probability of LLP decaying in Endcap Muon Detectors

-In this section, we will calculate the probability of LLP decaying in the endcap muon detectors for different LLP lifetimes and observe how the probability changes with the lifetime
+In this section, we will calculate the probability of LLP decaying in the endcap muon detectors for different LLP lifetimes and observe how the probability changes with the lifetime.

 > ## Open a notebook
 >
 > For this part, open the notebook called `LLP_lifetimes.ipynb` and run `Ex3` {: .checklist}
+In this exercise, you will first define the geometric decay region of the muon system based on Fig. 4.1.1 on page 141 of the [Muon Detector Technical Design Report](https://cds.cern.ch/record/343814?ln=en) and calculate the probability of LLP decaying in the endcap muon detectors for LLP mean proper decay lenegths (0.1, 1, 10, 100m) that have been generated.
+Then you will call the reweighting function that you've written in the previous exercise to calculate the probability, which we call geometric acceptance, for other intermediate proper decay lengths.
+Finally, you will plot the geometric acceptance with respect to the LLP mean proper decay lengths.

+> ## Discussion 1.3
+> Do you understand the shape of the geometric acceptance vs. LLP mean proper decay lengths plot?
+Why is the peak at 2m, much smaller than the distance between the muon detectors and the IP?
+>
+{: .discussion}

 {% include links.md %}